Hawthorn (SA)

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Hawthorn has an exceptionally high income level nationally, according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in Hawthorn is $62,805, while the average income stands at $99,276.
-These figures compare to those of Greater Adelaide, which are $54,808 and $66,852 respectively.
-Based on Wage Price Index growth of 8.8% since financial year 2023, estimated incomes for September 2025 would be approximately $68,332 (median) and $108,012 (average).
-According to Census 2021 income data, household, family, and personal incomes in Hawthorn rank highly nationally, between the 81st and 86th percentiles.
-Income brackets indicate that the $4000+ bracket dominates with 29.0% of residents (651 people), differing from the metropolitan region where the $1,500 - $2,999 category predominates at 31.8%.
-Economic strength is evident through 40.9% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+The suburb of Hawthorn has an exceptionally high income level nationally, according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch.
+For financial year 2023, Hawthorn's median income among taxpayers is $62,805 and the average income stands at $99,276.
+These figures compare to Greater Adelaide's median income of $54,808 and average income of $66,852 respectively.
+Based on Wage Price Index growth of 10.17% since financial year 2023, current estimates would be approximately $69,192 (median) and $109,372 (average) as of March 2026.
+Census 2021 income data shows household, family and personal incomes in Hawthorn all rank highly nationally, between the 81st and 86th percentiles.
+Income brackets indicate that 29.0% of residents (644 people) fall into the $4000+ bracket, differing from the metropolitan region where the $1,500 - 2,999 category predominates at 31.8%.
+Economic strength is evident with 40.9% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
 After housing costs, residents retain 88.1% of their income, reflecting strong purchasing power.
-The area's Socio-Economic Index for Areas (SEIFA) income ranking places it in the 9th decile.
+The area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 9th decile.

 Frequently Asked Questions - Income